EMventura/TokenTurbine/README.md

 # TokenTurbine
 An end-to-end data pipeline for LLM pre-training.
 TokenTurbine ingests a sample of unprepared data, cleans and normalizes text, performs deduplication and quality filtering, and outputs a training-ready dataset.
+The default dataset can be downloaded from ([here](https://s3.us-east-1.amazonaws.com/mainpipe.maincode.com/mainpipe_data_v1.jsonl)).
 Built with Ray for distributed processing.

-##  What is TokenTurbine?

-TokenTurbine is an end-to-end data preparation pipeline that transforms raw, noisy web text into clean, deduplicated, tokenized datasets ready for language model training.
-It handles:
+###  Pipeline stages:

-- **Data Ingestion** - Load and normalize text from multiple sources
+- **Data Ingestion** - Load and normalize text.
+Initial low-cost filtering.
 - **Quality Filtering** - Language detection, PII handling, toxicity filtering
 - **Deduplication** - Exact and fuzzy duplicate removal using MinHash LSH
-- **Tokenization** - Fast BPE tokenization with tiktoken
+- **Tokenization** - Fast tokenization with tiktoken
-- **Export** - Training-ready formats (JSONL, Parquet)
+- **Export** - Training-ready format (single JSONL file by default, Parquet available for tokens)

 ### Key Features

-**Distributed Processing** - Scales horizontally with Ray
+**Distributed Processing** - Distributed processing with Ray
 **Production-Ready** - Containerized with Docker for reproducible runs
 **Configurable** - YAML-based configuration for easy experimentation
 **Efficient** - Vectorized operations with PyArrow for high throughput